|

 at the invitation of the U.S. ambassador to the Soviet Union to

 speak to Soviet diplomats and officials on arms control policy.
+Acting on the recommendation of Brent Scowcroft, his adviser

 on national security affairs, President George H. W. Bush in 1989